zjpeterson/servicenow.itsm/README.md

+# WARNING

+This is a fork of https://github.com/ansible-collections/servicenow.itsm.
+You probably want that instead.

+This fork collection exists to make the changes in https://github.com/ansible-collections/servicenow.itsm/pull/64 usable via Ansible Galaxy prior to merge and release.
+It is therefore capable of performing OAuth logins via Refresh Token.

+Below this message is original contents of this README.

 #  Ansible Collection for ServiceNow ITSM

 The Ansible Collection for ServiceNow IT Service Management ([ITSM](https://www.servicenow.com/products/itsm.html)) includes a variety of Ansible content to help automate the management of ServiceNow IT Service Management.